ericluo04/Bots-Project/README.md

 ```
 ## Labeling Tweets

 1. Your data should be in a .db (SQLite) format.
-Convert these files using "import_all.py" in the "sqlite-to-json" folder.
-Change the path variable in the python file, then do something like as follows:
+Convert these files to .json using "import_all.py" in the "sqlite-to-json" folder.
+Change the path variable in the python file, then run the code below in anaconda prompt (after changing the directory in the first line.
 ```
 cd "C:\Users\ericluo04\Desktop\Yale Files\2019-2020 Files of Yale\S&DS 491\2.
 HK Training\sqlite-to-json"
 python import_all.py